Emon-Ahmed/Education-Care-Website/README.md

 ## Features
 List The Ready Features Here:
-- You Can Find Best Books Here
+- You Can Find Best Courses Here
-- With Cheap Rate
-- Also You Can Easily Navigate The Navbar.
+- Also You Can Easily Navigate The Navbar
+- This Design is Followed By "Less is More"

 ## Technologies Used
 - React (JavaScript library) - version 17.0.2
 - Font Awesome - version 5.15.4
 - React Bootstrap - version 2.0.0-rc.0
-- FontAwesome - version 4

 ## Acknowledgements
 Give Credit Here
 - This Assignment was Provided By [Programming-Hero](https://web.programming-hero.com/)
-- Many thanks To Programming-Hero Team.
+- Many thanks To Programming-Hero Team

 ## Contact